danp/heroku-buildpack-ruby-minimal/README.md

 1. fetch ruby
 1. set up `.profile.d/ruby.sh` with `GEM_PATH`, `LANG`, `PATH`, and `RACK_ENV` (defaults to `production`, can be overidden)
 1. remove the cached bundle if the ruby version has changed
+1. remove the cached bundle if the `BUILDPACK_REVISION` has changed
 1. `bundle install`, using the cached bundle (inside the [`$CACHE_DIR`](https://devcenter.heroku.com/articles/buildpack-api#caching)) if available
 1. remove any docs, cached `.gem` files, and [`.git` directories](https://github.com/heroku/heroku-buildpack-ruby/issues/76) to save space